maguire-lab/maguire-lab.github.io/_pages/teaching.md

 This course was originally created by [Robert Beiko](https://www.dal.ca/faculty/computerscience/faculty-staff/robert-beiko.html)
 It is a graduate course for CS or life sciences (or similar) students that is open to advanced undergraduates as a final year elective.

-The course website including syllabus and materials can be found [here](https://maguire-lab.github.io/bioinformatics_algorithms/
+The course website including syllabus and materials can be found [here](https://maguire-lab.github.io/bioinformatics_algorithms/).

-## Genomic Medicine (6XXX/4XXX)
-This course is still under developement but will be a broad introduction to the ways in which genomic data is used in medicine.
-This encompasses infectious disease genomic epidemiology and topics in human genomics (such as genome-wide assocation studies).

-This course is offered jointly to the graduate students across the Faculty of Medicine (and listed within [Community Health & Epidemiology](https://www.dal.ca/academics/programs/graduate/community-health-epidemiology/program-details/courses.html)) and the [Faculty of Computer Science](https://www.dal.ca/faculty/computerscience/graduate-programs.html).

-It will also be open to advanced undergraduates as a final year elective.

 ## Professional Competencies 1 (MED1)

+This is a core course offered throughout the 1st year of medical school at Dalhousie.
-This is first longitudinal unit for medical students that includes a weekly two-hour tutorial followed by a one-hour large group session.
+Professional competencies includes a weekly two-hour tutorial followed by a one-hour large group session.
 This unit provides medical students with the opportunity to integrate their biomedical and clinical learning within the context of patient care from a professional, community and life-long learner perspective.

 Content includes public health and infectious disease management in the community, end-of-life decision-making and other ethical challenges, patient safety and other system and quality improvement approaches, social accountability and global health, physician wellness and career paths, and the Health Mentors Program.